-The Outreach Program is motivated by the conviction that philosophical activity contributes to a flourishing life by helping us to develop a sense of ourselves and the world around us through reflection on our beliefs and values.
-Through our existing community partnerships, outreach participants (including UNC undergraduates, graduate students, and faculty) facilitate philosophical discussions, and guide community members as they explore interesting and important questions together.
+We are motivated by the conviction that philosophical activity contributes to a flourishing and autonomous life by helping us to develop a sense of ourselves and the world around us through reflection on our beliefs and values.
+We also believe that the skills and dispositions cultivated by philosophical inquiry are integral to a flourishing civic sphere.

 Participants, program coordinators, and educators share their experiences with the Philosophy Outreach Program.